 When one of our forum regulars asked us about this recipe, which I had never heard of before, I was convinced it was a joke, with a name that roughly translates as "bad rage", it had to be, right?

 Lesson learned: never underestimate Dominican creativity when it comes to naming our food something bizarre.

 And therein lies one of the beauties of food blogging.
 I learn almost as much from my readers as they learn from me.
 I have discovered many a Dominican dish this way.
-Another wonderful thing about what I do is that I discover the generosity of many a Dominican cook, willing to take me into their kitchens and share with me their family recipes.
-Perhaps they do not want it lost to time.
+Another wonderful thing about what I do is that I discover the generosity of many a Dominican cook, willing to take me into their kitchens and share their family recipes with me.
+Perhaps they do not want them lost to time.

 Some recipes are harder to find than others.
-Some of the recipes in our blog have required trips to remote parts of our country, some require leaps of faith when we have had to try foods in less than sterile conditions.
+Some of the recipes in our blog have required trips to remote parts of our country, others require leaps of faith when we have had to try foods in less than sterile conditions.
 Luckily we never came home with anything worse than great memories and perhaps a few extra pounds.

-After inquiring for some days I found someone who knew what it was, and gave me the recipe.
+After inquiring for several days I found someone who knew what it was, and she gave me the recipe.
 What do you know, that someone's granddaughter was sitting right next to me in my office.

 Thanks to Doña Elsa Rincón for teaching me how to prepare this dish.
-I also learned from her that there are two version of this this dessert: with or without milk.
+I also learned from her that there are two versions of this this dessert: with or without milk.
 We give you both choices.